-God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.
+"God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."

 Crystal Meth Anonymous is a fellowship of people for whom all drugs, especially crystal meth, have become a problem.
 The only requirement for membership is a desire to stay clean and lead a sober life.
-The fellowship advocates complete abstinence from crystal meth, alcohol, medications not taken as prescribed as well as all other mind-altering substances.
-There are no dues or membership lists - each group is expected to be self-supporting through its own contributions.
+The fellowship advocates complete abstinence from crystal meth, alcohol, medications not taken as prescribed, as well as all other mind-altering substances.
+There are no dues or membership lists-each group is expected to be selfsupporting through its own contributions.
 The Twelve Steps of CMA are suggested to provide us with a plan with which to build a sober, better life.
-We believe that if we work these simple steps we will live a life free of active crystal meth addiction.
+We believe that if we work these simple steps, we will live a life free of active crystal meth addiction.

-This is not meant to embarrass anyone but so that we may get to know you better, would those of us here for the first time please raise your hand and tell us who you are?"
+This is not meant to embarrass anyone, but so that we may get to know you better, would those of you here for the first time please raise your hand and tell us who you are?"

-I have asked to read "What is CMA?"

-I have asked to read "Are You a Tweaker?"

-I have asked to read "The 12 Steps: A Plan of Action"

-The format for today's meeting is .

-(Meeting Held)

-We have come to the end of our meeting, I have asked to read "I Can Stay Sober"
+I have askedt to read "What Is CMA?"
+I have askedt to read "Are You a Tweaker?"
+I have askedt to read "The 12 Steps: A Plan o j f Action."
+The format for today's meeting is (Speaker/Discussion or Topic/Discussion).
+(For speaker) I have asked to share their story.
+(For topic) I have asked to share on a topic.
+The meeting is now open for discussion.
+We have come to the end of c our meeting, I have asked to read "I Can Stay Sober."